hb9kns/gigof/README.md

 ## signup.sh

-*status: alpha*
+*status: usable*

-custom login shell for automatic and unattended setup for new user accounts; uses `addgg.sh`
+custom login shell for automatic and unattended logging of new user account submissions (requests)

+## setstat.sh

+*status: beta*

+script for admin, to set status messages for account submissions (which are then accessible for users through gopher)

 ## instsign.sh